 Neo Geo is the most beloved consoles of all time.
 Basically released in arcade board form the Neo Geo Multi Video System delivered a number of the absolute best coin-op titles of the 1990s.
-Via a clever cartridge setup that allowed to play 4 different titles on one machine.

 Along with Its hardware specs, it provided gamers with a number of the most shining graphics and introduced players the world over to such acclaimed franchises as Samurai Shodown, Metal Slug and Fatal Fury.
 Not to reference tons of less heralded, underappreciated gems like The Last Blade, Pulstar and Top Hunter.
 Shin Nihon Kikak(SNK) also released the system as a high powered home console, referred to as the Advanced Entertainment System (AES) which accurately brought the arcade experience into players’ living rooms.